europace/bausparkassen-market-engine-api/README.md

 In the process, the data provided for the Finanzierungswunsch as well as the applicant data are transmitted to the product provider.

-The Produktanbieter
+The product provider:
 - Checks the Vollständigkeit of the Vorgang
 - Checks the Machbarkeit of the request
 - May adjusts the request
-- Calculates the 2/3 - conditions.
+- Calculates the 2/3 - conditions

-### Annahme
+### Accepting

-If all the necessary data is available and the preliminary check was successful, the acceptance of the Vorgang can take place.
-In this process, the customer's request, i.e. the provided data of the Finanzierungswunsch, as well as the applicant data are transmitted to the Produktanbieter.
+If all the necessary data is available and the preliminary check was successful, the accepting of the case can take place.
+In this process, the customer's request, i.e. the provided data of the Finanzierungswunsch, as well as the applicant data are transmitted to the product provider.

-The Produktanbieter should then, in turn, carry out all steps necessary for the acceptance of the offer:
+The product provider should then, in turn, carry out all steps necessary for accepting the offer:

 #### Adaptation of the customer's request